Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Not quite, but trust me - This *will* slow them down.
 They aren’t mammals, they don’t regulate their body temperature like we do."

-"Let’s get this fucking thing built…" Jamie muttered, storming ahead.
+"Let’s get this fucking thing built..."
+Jamie muttered, storming ahead.
 He had the basic elements of their jump array in a canvas sack on his back.
 "Here?"

 Garaaf shook his head.
 "No. Deeper.
 We’re going to *need* the cold on our side, otherwise they’ll overwhelm us while it charges."
 He raised a claw and pointed.
 "That way."